Recoskie/JDasm/docs/Basics.md

 <br />

 The primitive data types are the same.
-As the CPU is what processes them, not the programming language.
+As the CPU/ALU is what processes them, not the programming language.
 Thus the arithmetic units in CPU processors are the same.
 As positional arithmetic never changes format.
-Even if you switch processor architecture.
+Even if you switch processor type.
 Also text data is also standardized.

 <br />